 Sexuality has been a topic of fascination since she was a child—mostly, she says, because no one talked about it.
 She recalls searching for information about sex from Chinese romantic novels, only to be surprised to discover, much later, that her own experiences were nothing like the ones she’d read about in books.
 A curiosity about the gap between desire and reality drives her art today.

-“Paradise Lust is not entirely realistic,” she says, showing a knack for understatement.
+“Paradise Lust is not entirely realistic,” she says, revealing a fondness for understatement.
 The setting seems to be a series of pleasure gardens whose occupants luxuriate among Greek columns, palm trees, and arches.
 According to Ma, though, the scenes take place not in some classical locus amoenus but on a eighteen-story rocket ship: each of the paintings in the series corresponds to a different level, as it charts its course to a pansexual Fire Island in the sky.

 Otherworldly scenes like these may seem far removed from our terrestrial life, but Ma insists that fantasy can shape reality.
 For one thing, the variety of bodily entanglements suggests an equal variety of power dynamics.
 “The bedroom can be political too,” she says.
 “Who has the power in bed, who is taking charge?
 In a way, it defines the power dynamic in a couple.
 A queer woman could potentially break the gender binaries, and achieve equality in bed.
 Different positions give different kinds of pleasure without the necessity of defining who’s dominant.”